April 14, 2026

 The more extensive your medical treatment, the higher your documented damages.

-Medical Expenses and Future Care Needs
+Covering Medical Bills and Long-Term Care

 - Emergency room visits and hospitalization